Paul Nicholson (darts player): 2008/2009

-Before joining the PDC Pro Tour, Nicholson was one of the top players in the Australian Grand Prix circuit, winning 15 titles in 2008.
+Raised in Cramlington then Blyth in Northumberland where he played darts at a local level, Nicholson relocated to Melbourne in 2005 to live with his Australian girlfriend.
+Before joining the PDC Pro Tour, Nicholson emerged as one of the top players in the Australian Grand Prix circuit, gaining confidence from competing with nationally-renowned opponents and winning 15 titles in 2008.
 His performances led him to the top of the DPA rankings and earned him a spot in the 2008 Grand Slam of Darts.
 He was drawn in Group H with Kevin Painter, Darryl Fitton and WDF number one Gary Anderson.
-Nicholson caused a surprise, as he beat Anderson 5–4 in his opening group game.
-This was despite constant booing from the crowd, who began chanting "Who Are You?" during his walk-on and after his first three darts which was a maximum 180, he put his finger to his mouth at the crowd which caused the crowd to boo him almost every time he threw his darts.
-Despite beating Anderson, losses to Fitton and Painter eliminated him at the group stage.
+Nicholson beat Anderson 5–4 in his opening group game despite booing from the crowd.
+He was then defeated by Fitton and Painter to exit the tournament.

 Nicholson earned qualification for the 2009 PDC World Darts Championship through the DPA rankings.
 He defeated Adrian Gray in the first round, winning all nine legs for a three sets to nil victory.
-He then beat world number 6 Adrian Lewis in the second round 4–3 and then came from two sets down to beat world number 11 Dennis Priestley 4–2 to advance to the quarter-finals.
-In the quarter-finals, he lost to world number 3 at the time, James Wade but his tournament performance lifted him into the top 50 on the PDC Order of Merit.
+He then beat Adrian Lewis in the second round 4–3 and then came from two sets down to beat Dennis Priestley 4–2 to advance to the quarter-finals.
+In the quarter-finals, he lost to James Wade but his tournament performance lifted him into the top 50 on the PDC Order of Merit.

 After his performance in the World Championship, Nicholson decided to leave the DPA and play in the PDC Pro Tour in an attempt to qualify for the UK Open.
 His last 16 place in the Southern Regional finals ensured his qualification for the tournament.
-He beat Gary Anderson 6 legs to 4 in the second round, before losing 9–7 to pub qualifier Ken Mather, whereafter his relationship with the crowd soured further, claiming Mather's crowd had repeatedly shouted out while he was throwing.
-After the match as the crowd chanted "who are you" directed at Nicholson, he responded using profanity towards the crowd which he was later fined for by the DRA.
+He beat Gary Anderson 6 legs to 4 in the second round, before losing 9–7 to qualifier Ken Mather, whereafter his relationship with the spectators soured further, claiming Mather's supporters had repeatedly shouted out while he was throwing.
+After the match, as the crowd chanted "who are you" at Nicholson, he responded using profanity towards them which he was later fined for by the DRA.

-Nicholson reached the semi-final of the PDPA Players Championship Barnsley 2, defeating Gary Mawson, Mark Dudbridge, John MaGowan, Justin Pipe and Denis Ovens before losing out to Colin Osborne, the eventual winner.
+Nicholson reached the semi-final of the PDPA Players Championship Barnsley 2, defeating Gary Mawson, Mark Dudbridge, John MaGowan, Justin Pipe and Denis Ovens before losing out to Colin Osborne.
 Nicholson did not enter the qualifiers for the Las Vegas Desert Classic and failed to qualify for the World Matchplay.